 Eat your way around Phu Quoc Night Market

-End your Phu Quoc 3 day itinerary with a stop at the Phu Quoc Night Market in Duong Dong.
+End your Phu Quoc 3-day itinerary with a stop at the Phu Quoc Night Market in Duong Dong town.

-Keep an eye out for the busiest stalls (those with lots of locals lining up) to find the best food and snacks.
+Keep an eye out for the busiest food stalls (those with lots of locals lining up) to find the best local dishes, fresh fruit, and snacks.
 The market opens around 5 pm.

-What to do on Phu Quoc: on conclusion
+What to do on Phu Quoc: in conclusion

 Lotte